Junior Learn To Sail

 • (Optional) Life jacket, Type1 or Type 2, if you wish your junior to have their own.

-Race-ready sailors should be dressed and ready for action at 11:30am.
+Race-ready sailors should be dressed and ready for action by 9:30am.

 Our family-focused club is a wonderful setting to make new friends and learn new skills.